present42/TEMG4940C-23Su-Team4-Backend/readme.md

 ### GET /bond/:bondID
 Returns information of a specific bond with the provided bond ID in JSON format.

+### GET /bond
+Returns information of all bonds in JSON format.

 ### GET /bond/price_history/:bondID
 Returns price history of a specific bond with the provided bond ID in CSV format.
 If the price history does not exist, an empty array is returned.